-See also:FileOpen(), BWrite(), BRead(), BReadSize()
+See also:FileOpen(), BRead(), BReadSize(), BRWEndian(), BWrite()

-ChanCalibrate()

-This function is equivalent to the Analysis menu Calibrate command.
-It changes the scale and offset of Waveform and WaveMark channels and rewrites RealWave channels so that user-defined data sections have user-defined values.
-The command is:
+Chan\$()

+This function converts a channel number or a list of channel numbers into a string.
+Memory, duplicate and virtual channels are listed as they appear on screen (not just as numbers).
+If a channel does not exist in the current view, it is represented as a number.

-Func ChanCalibrate(cSpc,mode%,cfg%,t1,t2,units\$,v1{,v2{,t3,t4}});
+Func Chan\$(chan%|chan%[]);

+chan% Either a channel number or an array of integers in the same format as a channel specification (the first element holds the number of items, followed by the channel numbers).

+Returns A channel specification string, for example "1, 3, 5..8, m2, v1a".

+See also:ChanList()
-A channel specifier for the channels to calibrate or -1 for all, -2 for visible and -3 for selected channels.
-You cannot calibrate processed channels if the process changes the scale or offset or any processed RealWave channel.

-mode% The calibration mode.
+This fun and offs user-de nction is equivalent to the Analysis menu Calibrate command.
+It changes the scale set of Waveform and WaveMark channels and rewrites RealWave channels so that fined data sections have user-defined values.
+The command is: Func C ChanCalibrate(cSpc,mode%,cfg%,t1,t2,units\$,v1{,v2{,t3,t4}}); cSpc A channel specifier for the channels to calibrate or -1 for all, -2 for visible and -3 for selected channels.
+You cannot calibrate processed channels if the process changes the scale or offset or any processed RealWave channel. mode% The calibration mode.
 The items in brackets are the required optional arguments.

-- 0 Mean levels of two time ranges (v2, t3, t4). - 1 Values at two time points (v2). - 2 Set offset from mean of time range. - 3.
-Set scale from mean of time range. - 4.
-Square wave, upper and lower level (v2). - 5.
-Square wave, amplitude (Size) only. - 6.
-Peak to peak amplitude and mean (v2). - 7.
-RMS amplitude about mean (v2). - 8.
-Area under curve, assume zero at end. - 9.
-Areas under curve, two time ranges (v2, t3, t4). - 10.
-Slope of best-fit line to the data, the offset not changed. - cfg% If non-zero, the new calibration is saved in the sampling configuration. - t1, t2 In all modes except mode 1, these are the start and end of the first time range.
+Mean levels of two time ranges (v2, t3, t4).
+Values at two time points (v2).
+Set offset from mean of time range.
+Set scale from mean of time range.
+Square wave, upper and lower level (v2).
+Servere wave, upper and lower level (v2).
+This fur and offs user-de: Func C cSpc mode%

+- 6 Peak to peak amplitude and mean (v2). - 7 RMS amplitude about mean (v2). - 8 Area under curve, assume zero at end. - 9 Areas under curve, two time ranges (v2, t3, t4). - 10 Slope of best-fit line to the data, the offset not changed. - cfg% If non-zero, the new calibration is saved in the sampling configuration. - t1, t2 In all modes except mode 1, these are the start and end of the first time range.
 In mode 1 these times correspond to the two calibration values v1 and v2. - units\$ The units to apply to the channel. - v1, v2 The values in user units that correspond to the times or time ranges. v1 is always used; v2 is only used in modes 0, 1, 4, 6, 7 and 9. - t3, t4 A second time range.
 These values are used in modes 0 and 9.